jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 #### Collection API

-For Eleventy to group those files in an array that will allow you to wok with it in your templates, you have to create a [collection](https://www.11ty.io/docs/collections/).
+For Eleventy to group those files in an array that will allow you to work with it in your templates, you have to create a [collection](https://www.11ty.io/docs/collections/).
 Any content item can be part of one or more collections.

 To create a collection, you can assign the same `tag` to various content items.
 Personally, I would much rather use the collection API and our trusty `eleventy.config.js` file.